FabianBeiner/PHP-IMDB-Grabber/README.md

-# PHP IMDB.com SCRAPER
+# PHP IMDB.com Grabber

-**This class can be used to retrieve data from IMDB.com with PHP.**
+**This class enables you to retrieve data from IMDB.com with PHP.**

-It's a proof of concept, don't use it, since IMDB rules don't allow it!
+*The script is a proof of concept.
+It's working, but you shouldn't use it, since IMDB does not allow this method of data grabbing!*

 The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
-Which means: If IMDB changes *anything* on their HTML, the script is going to fail (even a single space might be enough)
+That means: If IMDB changes anything on their HTML, the script is going to fail.

-You might not know, but there is an IMDB API available.
-The problem?
-You will have to pay at least $15.000 to use it.
-Great, thank you.
+---

+Did you know about the available IMDB.com API?
+The price to use it is around $15.000.
+This might be fine for commercial projects, but it's impossible to afford for private/non-commercial ones.

+---

 **If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at Amazon (http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**

 ## Changes

+5.2.1

+- Added getCastAndCharacter() and getCastAndCharacterAsUrl() *(Thanks to Taha Demirhan for snippets)*
+- Added imdb.search.php - a small example search form *(Thanks to xsabianus)*

 5.2.0